Aeroluna/LunaCoopMod/README.md

 The Ihan-rii skin is basically a more complete version of Zeratul's skin so it used over his skin.
 Also added some more lore-accurate portraits.

+- Fixed an issue where Tesseract Monoliths had no warp-in animation.
+- Increased time to warp-in Tesseract Monoliths from 1 second to 4 seconds.

+Increased the warp-in time to compensate for the warp-in animation actually existing now.

 - Fixed an issue where the warp-in animation for Zoraya Legion was visually attached overhead the Void Ray model.
 - Fixed an issue where Xel'naga Abrogators could not attack map objective structures (e.g. Void Shards).
 - Fixed an issue where warping in Legions were missing the void warp-in beam.